The 40 year mortgage provides lower monthly payments and increased buying power.

-After the 10 years are up, the loan effectively becomes a standard 30-year fixed rate loan, where each payment goes toward both your interest and reducing your loan principal.
-After 40 years, you’ve paid off your loan completely!
-Note that loans with interest only periods may have a higher interest rate, more points, or more fees than fully amortizing loans.
+For the first 10 years, you have the choice to decide the payment option.
+After the 10 years are up, the loan effectively becomes a standard 30-year fixed rate loan with the same interest rate, where each payment goes toward both your interest and reducing your loan principal.

 What are the advantages of a 40 year mortgage?

 - Monthly mortgage payments are very low during the interest-only period

 - Your interest rate is fixed for the life of the loan

 - Gives you 40 years to pay off your loan

 What are the disadvantages of a 40 year mortgage?